Frequently Asked Questions

 How can I ensure my child is safe and not mistreated in your homes and programs?

 New Concepts for Living prides itself on putting the well-being of those entrusted to us first and foremost.
 In order to attract and hire the most qualified candidates for our staff, we offer a highly competitive salary as well as a thorough and on-going training program.
-In addition, our homes and day program are monitored with video surveillance in all common areas so that any incident can be easily investigated, and the proper actions taken if necessary.
+In addition, our homes and day program are monitored with video monitoring in all common areas so that any incident can be easily investigated, and the proper actions taken if necessary.
 We will not tolerate anything but dignity and respect for those in our care.

 Will insurance cover services for an adult with developmental disabilities?